Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Patient data analysis

 For patient 1, an initial unrestricted estimate of $\btheta$ yielded an estimated kernel exponent of $\nu \approx 1.25$; for improved interpretability we reran our MCE procedure fixing $\nu = 1$ to yield $\btheta = (0.887, 0.135, 1)\trans$.
 Optimization was performed using the COBYLA algorithm \cite[][]{powell1994direct} as implemented by \cite{nlopt} in the popular NLopt library.
-The resulting covariance function is shown in red in the left panel of Fig. \ref{fig:covariogram}, and corresponds to a 10.47 mm full width at half maximum (FWHM) exponential correlation function.
+The resulting covariance function is shown in the left panel of Fig. \ref{fig:covariogram}, and corresponds to a 10.47 mm full width at half maximum (FWHM) exponential correlation function.
 This estimate of $\btheta$ was used for all of our analyses of patient 1's data; correspondingly, we set the neighborhood radius $r$ to 10.35 mm in analyses of this patient's data.

 Similarly, we estimated $\btheta = (0.785, 0.132, 1)\trans$ for patient 2.
 The resulting covariance function (also shown in Fig. \ref{fig:covariogram}, right) corresponds to a 11.28 mm FWHM exponential correlation function; we set $r$ to 11 mm for analysis of this patient's data.
 In Fig. \ref{fig:covariogram}, the exponential kernels appear to fit the empirical covariograms quite well.
 The points at distances of 0 mm are not outliers but estimates of the ``sill'' or marginal variance of the $\bY_s$ which in our model is $\tau^2 + \sigma_s^2$.
-Consequentially, our algorithm constrains $\tau^2$ to be strictly less than the empirical variance of $\bY_s$, or whichever image is used to construct the covariogram (see the Supplement for full details).
+Consequentially, our algorithm constrains $\tau^2$ to be strictly less than the empirical variance of $\bY_s$, or whichever image is used to construct the covariogram.
+In addition, the exponential models in Fig. \ref{fig:covariogram} tend to mildly but systematically underestimate the empirical covariances at displacements around 3 mm.
+We discuss how these data points can be modeled more accurately, and elaborate on why it may or may not be optimal to do so in the Supplementary Material \cite[][]{whiteman2022supp}.